getsentry/sentry-docs/src/collections/_documentation/workflow/apm/index.md

 #### Adding additional Spans to the transaction

-Consider the next example is somewhere called in the `process_item` function from before.
-Our SDK is able to determine if there is a current open `transaction` and add all newly created spans as child operations to the transaction.
-Keep in mind, each individual `span` needs also to be finished otherwise it will not show up in the `transaction`.
+Consider the next example is called somewhere in the `process_item` function from before.
+Our SDK can determine if there is a current open `transaction` and add all newly created spans as child operations to the `transaction`.
+Keep in mind; each individual span also needs to be finished; otherwise, it will not show up in the `transaction`.

 ```python
 import sentry_sdk